It’s all fun and games until you are charged with trespassing!

 Criminal Trespass in the first degree: (RCW 9A.52.070)

 - A person is guilty of Criminal Trespass in the first degree if he or she knowingly enters or remains unlawfully in a building.

 - As a gross misdemeanor, a conviction may carry a penalty of up to 1 year in jail and/or up to a $5,000 fine.
 (RCW 9.92.020)

 Criminal Trespass in the second degree: (RCW 9A.52.080)

 - A person is guilty of Criminal Trespass in the second degree if he or she knowingly enters or remains unlawfully in or upon premises of another under circumstances not constituting criminal trespass in the first degree.

 - As a misdemeanor, a conviction may carry a penalty of up to 90 days in jail and/or up to a $1,000 fine (RCW 9a.20.021)

 In addition to the penalties listed above, a conviction of criminal trespassing may result in a mark on your permanent criminal record.

 Don’t let ‘Pokémon Go‘ get the best of you!
 If you are charged with trespassing, it is advised that you contact an experienced, skillful criminal defense attorney.
-Our criminal defense attorneys at Dellino Law Group will work aggressively and diligently to elicit the best possible outcome in your case.
-Contact us today for a Free Consultation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.